jamiedavenport/jamiedavenport.dev/content/blog/authentication-with-serverless-auth0-and-golang.md

    * For Australia: `https://YOUR-TENANT-NAME.au.auth0.com`

 ## Protecting API Routes

-To protect our endpoints from unauthorized access we need to set up a custom authorizer for API gateway.
+To protect our endpoints from unauthorized access we need to set up a custom authorizer for API Gateway.
 You can read more about how these work on the official AWS documentation but the TL;DR is this:
 * A custom authorizer is simply a lambda function that either grants or denies access to a resource.
 * API Gateway calls your authorizer to determine access to the protected lambda.
 * If access is granted then API Gateway caches the response for future requests (more on this later).